Find out what questions about fire and emergency are asked frequently here

 Please go to the City’s website where you can lodge an online request.
 A Fire Hazard Inspector will then investigate the request and if deemed to be a fire risk, the appropriate action will be taken.

-Please refer to the City’s Residential Property Verge Landscaping Conditions - Appendix 1 or contact the City Parks Team on (08) 9257 9809
+For further information on verges please refer to the City’s Residential Property Verge Landscaping Conditions - Appendix 1 or contact the City Parks Team on (08) 9257 9809

 If you wish to object to the infringement that you received, please lodge a request via email@example.com.
 This request will then be reviewed via the appropriate procedure.
 This has to be submitted to the City of Kalamunda within a 28-day period of the infringement being issued, otherwise the objection may not be considered.